 The Key Consideration: Which Colleges Require ACT Writing?

-Roughly 500 colleges require or recommend that applicants take the ACT with Writing.
+Roughly 300 colleges require or recommend that applicants take the ACT with Writing.
 In general, more selective schools expect you to submit a Writing score, while less selective ones don't.
-However, there are plenty of exceptions: University of Chicago doesn't require the Writing section but Florida State University does.
+However, there are plenty of exceptions: University of Chicago doesn't require the Writing section but Florida International University does.
 Other schools don't require the ACT with Writing but do recommend it.

 Given the range of policies, you'll need to check the requirements for every school you're applying to.
-To find this information, you can check our full list of schools that require the ACT Writing section or ACT, Inc.'s database.
-You can also look up schools’ most up-to-date standardized testing policies on their individual websites: just google “[school name] ACT writing requirement.”
+To find this information, you can check our full list of schools that require the ACT Writing section or ACT, Inc.'s (semi-up-to-date) database.
+You can also look up schools’ most up-to-date standardized testing policies on their individual websites: just search for "[school name] ACT writing requirement" online.

 Keep in mind that these policies are especially subject to change right now, since some schools that previously required the ACT with Writing are dropping the requirement now that both the SAT and ACT essays are optional.
 Examples of schools making this change include Columbia University, Rensselaer Polytechnic Institute, and University of Virginia.